 Success Factors are the outcomes buyers want a solution to deliver.
 For the Operations Manager at an Original Electronics Manufacturer (OEM), a tangible Success Factor could be improving productivity or reducing costs, for example.
 Or else, rather than a measurable objective, they may have something at stake (perhaps even personally) that makes it important they make the right decision.

-By understanding the outcomes your buyer is looking for, you can create content or choose marketing tactics that lets them know how and why your solution will achieve these results.
+By understanding the outcomes your buyer is looking for, you can create content or choose marketing tactics that let them know how and why your solution will achieve these results.

-What concerns cause your buyer to believe that your solution or company is not their best option?
+What concerns cause your buyer to believe your solution or company is not their best option?

-Barriers are the reasons buyers may choose a competitor’s solution over yours, or decide not to invest at all.
-Your persona could have negative perceptions based on past experiences, research, or feedback from peers.
-Their perceived barriers could also emanate from personal or business obstacles, such as gaining acceptance from the CEO, or internal political issues.
+Barriers are the reasons buyers may choose a competitor’s solution over yours or decide not to invest at all.
+Your persona could have negative perceptions based on past experiences, research, or peer feedback.
+Their perceived barriers could also emanate from personal or business obstacles, such as gaining acceptance from the CEO or internal political issues.